Fact Sheets And Publications

 • Giving accurate facts and openly discussing their questions and concerns can help teens and preteens develop healthy and responsible sexual attitudes.

 • They want to know about everything — what, when, where, how, and why.
-Encourage your children to come to you for accurate information rather than relying on friends, jokes, graffiti, television and popular music.
+Encourage your children to come to you for accurate information rather than relying on friends, peers, or the media.

 • Concerned about their own bodies — how their body works and how it compares with their friends.